csmir/Commands.NET/src/Commands.Tests/Commands.Tests.Benchmarks/README.md

 | CollectionCreate |   4.652 ns | 0.1170 ns | 0.1094 ns | 0.0025 |      32 B |
 | GroupCreate      |  11.211 ns | 0.0869 ns | 0.0813 ns | 0.0083 |     104 B |
 | CommandCreate    | 165.108 ns | 1.7455 ns | 1.6327 ns | 0.0370 |     464 B |

+> [!NOTE]
+> Allocation for running commands is a combination of the argument creation, and search process.
+> On itself, it allocates 112 bytes for actual execution.

 *This chart can be reproduced at any time by running this benchmark project.*